Gau17/Sudoku-Generator-Solver/README.md

 This program can generate any number of Sudoku puzzles.
 The program also correspondingly solves the generated Sudoku puzzle.

 # How to use it:
-- Run the sudoku.py file.
+- Download and run the sudoku.py file.
 - The program will prompt for difficulty level.
 - Enter 1,2 or 3 for easy, medium and hard levels respectively.
 - The program then displays and unsolved Sudoku puzzle and the corresponding solution.